Quozul/OnDemandServer/README.md

 - `ondemandserver.report` Check running servers

 ## Defects
-- If the proxy crashes, the Minecraft servers might still running but can't be controlled by the user nor the proxy.
+- If the proxy crashes, the Minecraft servers might still be running but can't be controlled by the user nor the proxy.
 - Not tested on distant servers.

 ## TODO